-Now back to 'My Human Pet', If we were to be taken by aliens would they treat us with any kind of respect?
+What does this have to do with aliens?
+If we were to be taken by aliens, would they treat a human with any kind of respect?
 I doubt it.
 We can barely get ourselves to the moon.
-We would be treated as lesser beings, no matter how closely we resembled those aliens.
-Not unlike how Americans and Europeans treated Ota Benga.
+We would be treated as lesser beings, no matter how closely we resembled those aliens, not unlike how Americans and Europeans treated Ota Benga.

-Humans have stupidly sent our address to the rest of the galaxy.
+Humans have foolishly sent our address to the rest of the galaxy.
 According to Time Magazine, two probes, Voyager 1 and Voyager 2 have had golden records onboard since 1977, giving not only music from our planet but also a message from former President Jimmy Carter and 115 analog-encoded messages telling aliens who we are and where to find us.
-The hubris of these people who thought this was a good idea obviously were never able to imagine themselves as Ota Benga or read books like “My Human Pet”.
-They could never imagine themselves as barbaric lesser people and if we don’t get our act together this will be humanity’s downfall, (if we don’t kill each other first through war or kill our only planet through pollution).
-Alien contact, at the best, will be what happened to either of these two, Ensley or Ota Benga, and at the worst our alienation as a species.
+The hubris of these people who thought this was a good idea obviously were never able to imagine themselves as Ota Benga or read books like “My Human Pet.”
+They could never imagine themselves as barbaric lesser people as seen by more advanced civilizations, and if we don’t get our act together, this will be humanity’s downfall (if we don’t kill each other first through war, AI singularity, or kill our only planet through pollution).
+Alien contact, at best, will be what happened to either of these two, Ensley or Ota Benga and at worst, our alienation as a species.

 Bradford, Phillips Verner; Blume, Harvey (1992).
 Ota Benga: The Pygmy in the Zoo.
 New York: St. Martins Press.
 ISBN 978-0-312-08276-5.